 \subsubsection{Clock Synchronization for Sensor Networks}

 While there are similarities to common clock synchronization problems, the clock model and system requirements are quite different.
 The problem of distributed clock synchronization has been actively studied, especially in the context of wireless sensor networks \cite{kadowaki2014event,he2017accurate,wang2022consensus}.

-Existing approaches often model clocks with constant bias and drift parameters, and develop distributed consensus algorithms to force the clocks to eventually converge to a common time coordinate without regard to the deviation from standard time.
-The focus is typically on dealing with the unavoidable but uncertain transmission time delay.
+They often model clocks with constant bias and drift parameters assuming that the parameters are fully controllable and observable.
+They develop distributed consensus algorithms that force the clocks to eventually converge on a common time coordinate.
+However, the resulting time accuracy relative to standard time is not part of the problem formulation.
+The focus is usually on dealing with the unavoidable, yet uncertain transmission time delays.

-On the other hand, the synchronization problem for the MACs in this paper is significantly different from the traditional ones.
-The transmission delay through optical fibers is generally negligible, so it is not an essential concern in the design of the control strategy.
-Instead, the goal is to maintain the precision and accuracy of the synchronized time or the GTS relative to a standard time.
+In contrast, the synchronization problem for the MACs in this paper differs significantly from the common ones.
+The transmission delay through optical fibers is generally negligible, so it is not a primary concern in designing the control strategy.
+Instead, the goal is to maintain a physically meaningful time scale with high accuracy and AVAR performance among the MACs.

 Unlike conventional quartz clock models, the difference between the MACs results from the accumulation of their inherent process noise rather than from local parameter mismatches.
 Therefore, a finer control that takes into account the stochastic nature of the MACs is required to maximize the long-term frequency stability of the resulting GTS, especially in emergency operation.